 The CCPA covers ‘personal information’, which closely tracks GDPR’s definition of ‘personal data’: information that identifies, relates to, describes, is reasonably capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household.
 In other words, anything related to a person.
 Importantly, something can be personal information whether or not it can be characterised as sensitive, ranging from a person’s social security number to their favourite colour.
 It includes information that a company both collects and creates.
 It can include observations made about a person or even inferences that are drawn to create a profile about a person’s preferences and characteristics.
 It also generally does not matter if the information is already public; the CCPA’s narrow ‘public information’ exception applies only to information made available in official government records.

 There are some exceptions to the CCPA’s broad definition of ‘personal information’, but three are particularly important for investigations.
 First, the CCPA excludes from its scope data already covered by GLB or HIPAA.
 Second, the CCPA generally doesn’t apply to a business’s own employees or people acting for the business’s counterparties.
 This exception currently limits the CCPA’s impact on investigations.
-However, the employee and counterparty exceptions of the CCPA are scheduled to sunset at the start of 2023.
+However, the employee and counterparty exceptions of the CCPA are scheduled to expire at the start of 2023.

 GLB protects consumers’ ‘non-public personal information’ (NPI).
 NPI is any personally identifiable information that a financial institution collects about an individual in connection with providing a financial product or service unless that information is otherwise publicly available.
 But not all information that can be used to identify an individual falls under GLB; the key distinction is the connection between the information and the underlying financial services.
 For example, a car dealership may be a financial institution because it leases vehicles or gives loans, but the mere fact that a person bought a car from the dealership, without any information about whether the person obtained financing, is not NPI.